sgjohnson455/sgjohnson455/README.md

 While I've always had a love for computers, I recognized my passion for UX and Human-Centered Design in technology when I started learning more about how inaccessible technology can affect people.

 My philosophy on software development is that this expanding field is a new crucial pillar in our society and technology should be accessible to every user.
+In my design process, accessibility is equally as important as things like convenience and creating intuitive interfaces.
+My experience with empathetic and inclusive design continues to expand as I gain more experience working with diverse userbases and meeting users needs where they are.

 Now, as I continue my education at the University of Illinois, I am developing my skills in languages like Swift and React that will directly interact with users at the front end...
 And want to bring my skills in user interfaces to a company that is equally dedicated to its users.